Alex Brown (cornerback)

-Alex Brown (born August 30, 1996) is an American football cornerback who is a member of the Edmonton Elks.
+Alex Brown (born August 30, 1996) is an American professional football cornerback.
 He played college football at South Carolina State.

 College career

 Brown was a five year member of the South Carolina State Bulldogs, redshirting his true freshman season starting his final two seasons at defensive back.
 As a senior, Brown made 42 tackles with eight passes defended, four interceptions and one sack and was named Second-team All-Mid-Eastern Athletic Conference.
 He finished his collegiate career with 90 tackles, 26 passes defensed, seven interceptions and one sack in 31 games played, starting 25.

 Professional career

 San Francisco 49ers

 Brown was signed by the San Francisco 49ers as an undrafted free agent on May 15, 2019 after participating in a rookie minicamp.
 Brown was waived by the 49ers on July 25, 2019.

 Philadelphia Eagles

 Brown was claimed off waivers by the Philadelphia Eagles, but was waived by the team two weeks later on August 4, 2019.